4teapo/zed-luau/README.md

 ```

 ### Having issues?
+If diagnostics isn't working for you, make sure you're using Zed v0.141.0 or
-You can start by checking the logs using `zed: open log`.
-If zed-luau emitted
+later.
+If you're having a different problem, you can start by checking the logs
-an error, you will find it there.
-You can also open the language server logs
+using `zed: open log`.
+If zed-luau emitted an error, you will find it there.
-with `zed: open language server logs`.
+You can also open the language server logs with `zed: open language server
+logs`.

 ### More tools
 For automatically formatting your code, see